Waste Reduction & Recycling

 The Programme on Source Separation of Domestic Waste, launched in January 2005, aims to increase the quantity of recyclables collected and reduce the amount of waste disposed.
 This is done by encouraging and assisting property management companies to provide waste separation facilities within their estate / building premises to facilitate residents to separate waste at source.

-Residents only need to separate recyclables in their waste by category, such as waste paper, metals and plastics, and then take them to the designated recycling points in their estates.
+Residents only need to separate recyclables in their waste by category, such as waste paper, metals, glass bottles and plastics, and then take them to the designated recycling points in their estates.
 This is very convenient.

 Each participating housing estate or building can run periodic large scale collection programmes for specific types of reusable and recyclable materials such as clothing, electronic and electrical appliances, and computers for transfer to recyclers.